esphome/esphome-devices/src/docs/devices/BlitzWolf-BW-SHP9/index.md

 3. Pins

    Pins are at the corner, near usb ports. **Vcc is not 3V**, it needs to be >4V.
+   To configure chip for flashing GPIO0 needs to be pulled down to ground at boot.

   ![Product Inside Pins](./BlitzWolf-BW-SHP9-Power-strip-connector.jpg "Product Inside")

 ## GPIO Pinout